armennce/proto-marmiton-premium/README.md

 ## Main feature 🛠️

-menu
+# menu
   - food inventory
   - ustensils & __ inventory
   - profile creation
   - find recipe (entrée/plat/dessert)
   - create a recipe

+## architecture
+The project is divided into different files to have a better and well-organised structure.

+## data managment
+panda/or numpy

+## saving data
+json

 To be continued :D